bodywork-ml/bodywork-serve-model-project/README.md

 ---

-# Serve Machine Learning Models on Kubernetes using Bodywork
+# Serve ML Models on Kubernetes using Bodywork

 This repository contains a Bodywork project that demonstrates how to deploy a machine learning service on Kubernetes (k8s), with Bodywork.
 To run this project, follow the steps below.